ceph/ceph/doc/cephfs/mantle.rst

 Here we use `lua_pcall` instead of `lua_call` because we want to handle errors in the MDBalancer.
 We do not want the error propagating up the call chain.
 The cls_lua class wants to handle the error itself because it must fail gracefully.
-For Mantle, we don't care if a Lua error crashes our balancer -- in that case, we will fall back to the original balancer.
+For Mantle, we do not care if a Lua error crashes our balancer -- in that case, we will fall back to the original balancer.

 The performance improvement of using `lua_call` over `lua_pcall` would not be